The vitality of STC Alberta depends on the valuable contributions from our well-qualified volunteer team. Why volunteer?

 See the list of current vacancies.

 Each year, we elect the Executive members of council.
-Nominations for these positions are accepted during the nomination period each November with an election held at the Annual General Meeting (AGM) held in January.
+Nominations for these positions are accepted during the nomination period each November with an election held at the Annual General Meeting (AGM) in January.
 The new year’s council is introduced during the AGM.
 Members nominated for elected positions must have full member status.
 An overview of the Executive positions is as follows:

 - President – The President supervises the affairs of the Alberta Chapter and the Administrative Council, presides at general and administrative meetings, and receives the support of the Past President.